Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `component_rotate <GUID> [-f] <rotation>`

-Rotate specified component.  <rotation> is a vector (x,y,z).
+Rotate specified component.  &lt;rotation&gt; is a vector (x,y,z).
 Use '-' for any axis to leave it as is.-f = fast

 ## `component_rotation`